 A quick and reliable alternative to travel through the City Centre

 The benefits of this scheme include:

 This project was originally titled as the 'Western Orbital' scheme.
-With the project now widened to include further transport improvements options.
+The project was then widened to include further transport improvement options.

 On 21 November 2017 the Greater Cambridge Partnership agreed the West of Cambridge Package would, therefore, comprise of the following: